Solutions Management

 4. Define values for assets per robot - Define value(s) for assets per robot, if applicable.
 This step is not needed for assets set with global values.

-Linking and replacing components
+Linking components

 The solution package contains all components required for your solution to function in a new environment.
 By default, all components are created in the target environment during deployment.

 However, there are situations where some of the required components are already available in the target environment, and you would prefer reusing them instead of creating a duplicate.
-You can do this using the Link and Replace option.
+You can do this using the Link to existing option.
 This functionality is available for assets and storage buckets.
 When linking an existing component, the solution references it and uses it instead of creating a new component as part of the solution deployment.

-• Linking and replacing components
+• Linking components

 Was this page helpful?